DRIVING LICENSE TESTS

 Watch out for:

-• Traffic signs with Thai text (have to recognize be sight alone)
+• Traffic signs with Thai text (have to recognize by sight alone)

 • Similar-looking traffic signs (requires attention to details)